agroce/tstl/README.md

 an actual hard drive).

-You should also try the `--persist` option to `tstl_afl_fuzz`, which in will often improve fuzzing speed by a large margin, and dramatically improve AFL results (since throughput is so critical); however, this is somewhat less well-tested than the non-persistent mode.
+You should also try the `--persist` option to `tstl_afl_fuzz`, which will often improve fuzzing speed by a large margin, and dramatically improve AFL results (since throughput is so critical); however, this is somewhat less well-tested than the non-persistent mode.
 With more testing, this will likely become the default setting, so you may